pjiang1114/PHP-web/README.md

 # PHP-web

-This is an implementation from the course project, using HTML+Javascript+PHP+MySql. index.html is the default entrance of this websit.
+This is an implementation from the course project, using HTML+Javascript+PHP+MySql. index.html is the default entrance of this website.
 It handles input interface and initial check of input. search.php is the default backend logic service to provide the search result from cs3010.sql with the input of index.html This version does not provide privileges of creating of updating the database.